The homology of $\mathrm{tmf}$: Introduction

-which is a $\tmf$-analog of the equivalence in $K$-theory (due to Wood) $ko \wedge \Sigma^{-2} \mathbb{CP}^2 \simeq ku$.
-This equivalence implies the result on $H^*(\tmf; \mathbb{Z}/2)$ using Hopf algebra manipulations, and it enables the computation of the stack associated to $\tmf$ (that is, a description of the Adams-Novikov spectral sequence).
+which is a $\tmf$-analog of Wood's theorem $ko \wedge \Sigma^{-2} \mathbb{CP}^2 \simeq ku$.
+This equivalence implies the result on $H^*(\tmf; \mathbb{Z}/2)$ using Hopf algebra manipulations, and it enables the description of the Adams-Novikov spectral sequence of $\tmf$ via the Weierstrass Hopf algebroid or the moduli stack of cubic curves.

+The form of $BP\left \langle 2\right\rangle$ encountered can be identified with the spectrum $\tmf_1(3)$ of connective topological modular forms \emph{of level 3} studied by Hill-Lawson \cite{HillLawson} and by Lawson-Naumann \cite{LN}.
+In particular, we prove: